Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Historic Roosevelt Point

 The next pullout on the road is on the left.
-Roosevelt Point Trail is a 0.3-mile loop trail at an elevation of 8470 ft.
-Looking east offers a look at the confluence of the Colorado and Little Colorado rivers.
-It’s an easy and relaxing walk.
-The wildflowers are beautiful that line the path to the rim.
-Roosevelt Point, named at the President, delivered the quote below:
+Roosevelt Point Trail is a 0.3-mile loop at an elevation of 8,470 feet.
+Walking the trail is easy and relaxing, with beautiful wildflowers lining the path to the rim.
+Looking east, you get a view of the confluence of the Colorado and Little Colorado Rivers.

 North-Rim-Walhalla-Plateau-San-Francisco-Peaks